Building the AI features for Wolcen: Bloodtrail

 Phase 1: Discover multiple paths to the goal

 Executing a path finding algorithm from the start to the goal will always generate the same optimal path.
-To discover more paths that are less optimal but more interesting for the player, we have to give the path finding algorithm an incentive to generate different paths.
-A feature of our path finding code is that we can mark specific parts of a map as having a high cost to cross.
+To discover more paths that are less optimal but more interesting for the player, the path finding algorithm needs an incentive to generate these different paths.
+To do this we used an existing feature of our path finding code which allows us to mark specific parts of a map as having a high cost to cross.
 For example, a character is much slower to cross a swamp than a paved road, so the swamp section has a high cost associated with it.
-The path finding algorithm will take this cost into account and will try to find the "cheapest" path, which might not be the shortest.
+The path finding algorithm will then use this cost and will try to find the "cheapest" path, instead of the shortest or most direct.

-We can use this cost feature to find more paths to the goal: First, find a path from the start to the goal, recording all crossed sections (those are the blue polygons on the NavMesh in figure 2).
+This cost feature can also be used to find more path options to the goal.
+First, find a path from the start to the goal, recording all crossed sections.
 Then, mark all those sections as having a high cost to cross.
 Finally, rerun the path finding from the start to the goal.
 The path finding algorithm will try to avoid those sections now and generate a different path to the goal if possible.
 We repeat that process multiple times, every time setting the new found sections to a high cost.

 Phase 2: Select a path